INTO-CPS-Association/DTaaS/docs/admin/vagrant/two-machines.md

 **server2**: 6GB RAM, 3 x64 vCPUs and 50GB Hard Disk space

 Under the default configuration, two user workspaces are provisioned on server1.
-The _workspaces.sh_ contains installation commands for provisioning user workspaces.
-If you desire to have more users, you need to modify this shell script.

 The default installation setup also installs InfluxDB, Grafana and RabbitMQ services on server2.
 If you would like to install more services, you can create shell scripts to install the same on server2.
-If you have these scripts ready, you can place them in this directory and invoke them from _services.sh_ script.

 ## Create Base Vagrant Box

-If you haven't already done it, create [**dtaas** Vagrant box](../make_boxes/dtaas/README.md).
-Copy _vagrant_ SSH private key here.
-This shall be useful for logging into the vagrant machines created for two-machine deployment.
+Create [**dtaas** Vagrant box](./base-box.md).
 You would have created an SSH key pair - _vagrant_ and _vagrant.pub_.
 The _vagrant_ is the private SSH key and is needed for the next steps.

-Copy _vagrant_ SSH private key into the current directory (`deploy/vagrant/two-machine`).
+Copy _vagrant_ SSH private key into the current directory (`deploy/vagrant/single-machine`).
+This shall be useful for logging into the vagrant machines created for two-machine deployment.

 ## Configure Server Settings

 **NOTE**: A dummy **foo.com** and **services.foo.com**  URLs has been used for illustration.
 Please change these to your unique website URLs.

 The first step is to define the network identity of the two VMs.
 For that, you need _server name_, _hostname_ and _MAC address_.
-The hostname is the network URL at which the server can be accessed on the WWW.
+The hostname is the network URL at which the server can be accessed on the web.
 Please follow these steps to make this work in your local environment.

 Update the **boxes.json**.
 There are entries one for each server.
 The fields to update are: